 Does my child have to be willing in order to be admitted?

 It is rare that a student actually “wants” to attend such a program, though attitudes toward our program usually change dramatically for the better when the boy learns that it is adventure-based.
 Even so, we understand that a troubled boy may be reluctant to leave his school, peers and current lifestyle.
-We require only that he is aware that he is coming to Teen Challenge Adventure Ranch and that he walks in under his own power (i.e. he is not handcuffed and forcibly dragged in to the building or sedated in order to get him in).
 Many parents are worried that they won’t be able to get their child to our campus, but we can assist you with how to handle that with your child.
 We have helped many families through the process of how to approach their child, and we have had great success in admitting even the most oppositional and angry boys.

 Will you accept my boy if he is on medications?

 Yes.
 Just inform us if your child is on any type of medication.
 Medications should be discussed early in the application process.
 Students who come into the program on medication must come under the care of a local doctor.
 Many students who come to Teen Challenge Adventure Ranch have been able to reduce or completely eliminate their need for medications once their behavior stabilizes.
 Any medication changes will be handled through a licensed physician.
 It is understood that some students will need to stay on medications for the duration of the program.